-Two historic museums on the Waynesville Square will be open from 10 a.m. to 4 p.m.
-Saturday.
+Two historic museums on the Waynesville Square are open from 10 a.m. to 4 p.m.
+Saturdays April through September.

 Both structures are listed on the National Register of Historic Places.

 The 1903 Route 66 Courthouse Museum is located next to the current courthouse and contains displays of historic documents, farm implements and other relics from the area’s past.
 The museum is run by the Pulaski County Museum and Historical Society.
 For more information, contact Denise Seevers at 573.855.3644 or visit www.route66courthouse.com.